wp-plugins/my-profiles/readme.txt

 Some of  the salient features of this plugin

 * Simple hassle free widget + admin panel to add websites.
+* for those not having widget enabled theme or don't want to use widget we now have function call enabled.
 * If your favourite site is missing its as easy as 1 2 3 to add your website in the list [refer FAQ section].